 Unless she solves the murder before the wedding cake goes stale, there may never be a magical happily ever after.

-Willow Hollow faces its greatest challenge yet as Harper Dade’s past and a murder victim return to haunt her.
+Willow Hollow faces its greatest challenge yet as a semi-reluctant witch’s past and a murder victim return to haunt her.

-Which isn’t surprising since a side effect of a lingering curse causes her to manifest ghosts.
+Which isn’t surprising, since a side effect of a lingering curse causes Harper Dade to manifest ghosts.
 But the current threat to the town’s existence brings a cauldron full of danger and is very much alive.

 Still, at the end of the trail of ganache-smeared footprints, the discovered victim is not.

-In this magical tourist town, Harper, a semi-reluctant witch, stands accused of murder.
+In this magical tourist town, Harper stands accused of murder.